lwjohnst86/analyzing-cohorts-course/chapter3.md

 It's best to use multiple methods to decide on which variables to include in a model.
 The information criterion methods are powerful tools for choosing variables to adjust for.
 Using the functions from the `MuMIn` package, determine which model has the best fit for the models being compared by using AIC to rank them.
 A *smaller* AIC is better.

-As many models will be computed and compared, for *DataCamp lesson purposes only*, we kept computing time short by: greatly reducing the sample size and number of variables in the data, called `model_sel_df`; and, setting `nAQG = 0` (reduces estimation precision, but increases speed).
+As many models will be computed and compared, for *DataCamp lesson purposes only*, we kept computing time short by: greatly reducing the sample size and number of variables in the data, called `model_sel_df`; and, setting `nAQG = 0` (reduces estimation precision, but increases speed). `MuMIn` also requires `na.action = "na.fail"` to be set in `glmer()`.

 `@pre_exercise_code`
 ```{r}